 Glazes developed for the ceramics industry, and fixatives for textiles — such as alum — also required chemicals based on metallic oxides.
 Copper and gold glazes required the pure metal, as in lusterware ceramics, especially the golden luster.
 Zinc is a metal used in medicines and for other purposes, which was also mined in Spain.

 The engineering and chemistry of metallurgy are industrial arts essential to the creation of the modern world.
 These arts have developed over many centuries in many lands, but the written record of the study of chemistry and the behavior of the elements, along with the experience of artisans in metal provided a sure link from Islamic civilization to Europe during the pre-modern period.

 The legacy of mining by the Spanish in the New World is a story of plunder, but it is also a piece of global economic history.
-When the Spanish conquered territories where there were mines, they already had access to the technologies of mining and processing the ore that had flourished in Spain.
+When the Spanish conquered territories where there were mines, they already had access to the technologies of mining and processing the ore that had flourished through the industry of metalwork in Islamic Spain.
 It is thought that Muslim artisans with this knowledge were brought to New Spain, despite the prohibition against their emigration, precisely because their skills were needed.
-Silver currency using American silver helped globalize currency and trade in the 16th century, and was shipped to the Ottoman Empire, Japan, and China, in addition to Europe.
+Silver currency using American silver helped globalize currency and trade in the 16th century and was shipped to the Ottoman Empire, Japan, and China, in addition to Europe.

 View more metalwork from Islamic Spain and other places throughout the Islamic world from the New York Metropolitan Museum of Art here.